MDIL-SNU/SIMPLE-NN_v2/docs/inputs/params_XX.rst

     [type of SF(1)] [atom type index(2)] [cutoff distance(1)] [coefficients for SF(3)]

-The number inside the indicates the number of parameters.
+The number inside (·) indicates the number of parameters.

 First column indicates the type of symmetry function.
 Currently, G2 (2), G4 (4), and G5 (5) are available.